ihmeuw/pseudopeople/docs/source/datasets/index.rst

      - :code:`household_id`
      - Not affected by noise functions; intended use is "ground truth" for testing and validation; consistent across all datasets.
+   * - Survey date
+     - :code:`survey_date`
+     - Date on which the survey was conducted; metadata that would not be collected directly; not affected by noise functions.
+       Stored as a ``pandas.Timestamp``, which displays in YYYY-MM-DD format by default.
    * - First name
      - :code:`first_name`
      -